centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 ## Introduction

-Centreon Monitoring Agent (CMA) collects metrics and computes statuses on the servers it monitors, and sends them to Centreon Les plugins Centreon plugins as user's plugins Nagios compatible can be used with this agent.
+The Centreon Monitoring Agent (CMA) collects metrics and computes statuses on the servers it monitors, and sends them to Centreon.
+Centreon plugins as well as Nagios-compatible plugins can be used with this agent.

 ### Limitations

 Centreon Monitoring Agent is in Beta Phase.
+The following limitations need to be considered :
+The Centreon Monitoring Agent is in Beta Phase.
 The following limitations need to be considered :
 * The scope of supervision supported is limited, new (native) controls will be introduced in the final version.
 * Manual configuration is required.
 In the final version, this will be possible via the user interface and largely automated.